zlw9991/gkill/README.md

 - 4 : Almost Stupid Long Answer
 - 5 : Definitely Stupid Long Long Answer

 ### Usage
-  simply run as ./gkill or add it to your executable directories in export <path> etc.
+Simply run as ./gkill or add it to your executable directories in export <path> etc.